poemm/testnet/c_cpp_guide.md

 ## Advanced

+#### Using C/C++ Standard Libraries

 The above guide is for compiling a C file with no libc.
 Next we use a package which provides a minimal toolchain which includes libc and libc++, as well as patches allowing things like `malloc`.

+Aside: To see how minimal it is, see the `Makefile` for wasmception.
+It just downloads LLVM, musl libc, and libc++, patches things, and builds with certain flags.

 ```
 git clone https://github.com/yurydelendik/wasmception.git